Sale Sharks

-Sale Sharks is a professional rugby union club from Greater Manchester, England.
-They play in Premiership Rugby, England's top division of rugby.
+Sale Sharks is a professional rugby union club from Greater Manchester, England, United Kingdom.
+It's team play in Premiership Rugby, and has been in England's top division of rugby union continuously since 1994.
+Originally founded in 1861 as Sale Football Club (which is now a distinct amateur club), it is one of the oldest existing football clubs.
+It adopted the nickname Sharks in 1999.

-Originally founded in 1861 as Sale Football Club, now a distinct amateur club, they adopted the nickname Sharks in 1999.
-Since 2012 they have played their home games at the A.J.
-Bell Stadium in Barton-upon-Irwell, Salford.
-Between 1905 and 2003 they played at Heywood Road in Sale, before moving to Edgeley Park in Stockport where they stayed until 2012.
-Their traditional colours are blue and white.
+Since 2012, Sale has played home games at the CorpAcq Stadium (formerly known as Salford Community Stadium) in Barton-upon-Irwell, Salford, which is shared with Salford Red Devils rugby league club.
+Between 1905 and 2003, Sale played at Heywood Road in Sale, before moving to Edgeley Park in Stockport where Sale stayed until 2012.
+Historically one of the leading teams in the north of England, the traditional colours are blue and white.

-Sale have won four major trophies.
-They were Premiership Rugby Champions in 2005–06, won the European Rugby Challenge Cup in 2001–02, 2004–05 and the Premiership Rugby Cup in 2019/20.
-They also won the RFU Championship in 1994.
+Domestically, Sale was Premiership champions in 2005–06 and runners up in 2001-02 and 2022-23.
+Sale won the Premiership Rugby Cup in 2019-20 and was losing finalists in its predecessors, the RFU Knockout Cup in 1997 and the Anglo-Welsh Cup, in 2012-13.
+Sale also won the second division in 1994 to secure promotion to the Premiership.
+Internationally, the club won the second tier European Rugby Challenge Cup in 2001–02 and 2004–05.

-In the 2021–22 Premiership Rugby season Sale finished sixth, which entitled them to compete in the 2022–23 European Rugby Champions Cup.
-The Director of Rugby is Alex Sanderson who was appointed in January 2021 following the departure of Steve Diamond in December 2020.
+In the 2024–25 Premiership Rugby season, Sale finished third in the regular season, losing in the play-off semi-final.
+This position entitled the team to compete in the 2024–25 European Rugby Champions Cup.
+The club's Director of Rugby is Alex Sanderson, who was appointed in January 2021.